 Living history days (see schedule) are a fun way for kids to see the museum come to life.

 The visitor center is a large modern building with super displays.
 Here kids become really interested in the history of the mission.
-There is a diorama of the Chumash indians, an area set up like a room for the men who worked on restoring the mission, and things to touch like an abalone shell.
+There is a diorama of the Chumash indians and there are objects on display that kids can touch, like an abalone shell.
+Check out the area set up like a room for the men who worked on restoring the mission.
+The mission was a Civilian Conservation Corps project in the late 1930s.
+Jobs were provided to young, unmarried men during the Great Depression through this program.
+They need a program like this nowadays!
+How wonderful to have a job restoring something beautiful that will last for decades to come, rather than struggle with unemployment.

 If you're in Lompoc early in the summer, check out the flowers fields at Ocean Ave and Floradale Ave.
 There is a playground at Ryon Memorial Park on Ocean Ave and O Street.